webOS-ports/mtp-server/README.md

 Summary
 -------
-The mediaindexer service component.
+The mtp server implementation.

 Description
 -----------
-A port of Android's mtp server implementation to Ubuntu.
+A port of Android's mtp server implementation to webOS ports.

 The whole code is based on the mtp project from the Ubuntu guys (see https://launchpad.net/mtp).